ondrejrohon/fsrs_ruby/README.md

 # FSRS Ruby - v6.0

 A complete Ruby port of the [FSRS (Free Spaced Repetition Scheduler)](https://github.com/open-spaced-repetition/fsrs) algorithm version 6.0.
+Claude Sonnet 4.5 by Antrhopic was used to generate this port.

 ## Features